Nature Happenings

 - Black Bear cubs are born beginning in late January.

-- During late January or early February, Great Horned Owls will be sitting on their eggs.
+- Listen for Great Horned Owls’ "hoot" as they pair up for mating season.
+During late January or early February, Great Horned Owls will be sitting on their eggs.

 - Now through late March is a difficult time for birds; providing food and an open source of water is important.